Aikido is joy

 Even by giving our very best, the mistakes we make are the mistakes we make because we are not yet capable of not making them.
 Unfortunately there’s no other way, because this is the way this works.
 I’m afraid, there are no workarounds available.
 Through training however, we can learn to accept our errors, faults and flaws, our mistakes and our shortcomings, and we can learn to work on them in order to do better next time.

-In Aikido training things can not be forced, just as we should not try to hide our own errors and faults (by using speed or force or both at once), we should also not search to expose the errors and faults of our training partners (by using speed or force or both at once).
+In Aiki based Aikido training things can not be forced.
+Just as we should not try to hide our own errors and faults (by using speed or force or both at once), we should also not search to expose the errors and faults of our training partners (by using speed or force or both at once).
 This kind of behavior is totally unnecessary, because all the errors and faults will present themselves openly and on their own at all times.
 It is simply a question of being able to perceive them and act accordingly, which is to work on our own errors and faults and to best possible support our training partners in their own work as well.

 In Aikido training we can practice all of this without any risk to our health whatsoever but with a great deal of joy and a lot of fun too.
 The body just loves to be lead with Aiki and spin around and roll about this way or that way.
 The body also loves a lot to move in good coordinated ways, in body-unity.
 So whichever part in training we take (giving techniques or receiving techniques), the body just loves to be part of it, to take it's part in it.